 This is one amazing homemade pizza, you guys.
 The secret to its magic is in the simple homemade sauce and outstanding crust.
-It really is worth the extra effort - there is really nothing like a pizza from scratch using fresh ingredients.
+It really is worth the extra effort - whether you call a local pizza delivery service or make your own, there is really nothing like a pizza from scratch using fresh ingredients.

 Matt and I have had this pizza dough recipe in our arsenal for years.
 It is our very favorite.
 One dough recipe will yield a single 16" pizza (thick crust), or you can break it up and make smaller personalized pizzas.
 Extra raw dough can also be wrapped in plastic, placed into a Zip-Loc bag, and frozen for up to 3 months.

 There's nothing super fancy about the sauce.
 I believe pizza sauce should be smooth with a strong tomato flavor and little hits of salt, pepper, and oregano.
 Maybe a pinch of sugar to cut through the bitterness.
 You really don't need much else.
 Another lil' secret is to use San Marzano tomatoes.
 You can find them in the can at most grocery stores, and they really do make the best pizza sauce in the world.
 One sauce recipe will yield much more than you need for one pizza, so I like to keep leftovers in the fridge and have another meal planned that can use it, such as spaghetti or chicken Parmesan!

 Now how about those toppings?
 That's the fun of making pizza from scratch - you can use whatever you want!
 Matt and I each chose toppings for our own half of the pizza.